Taunus: Mineral resources

 The northwestern part of the Eastern Hintertaunus (Langhecker Lahntaunus), which leads to the Weilburger Lahntalgebiet, belongs geologically to the Lahnmulde and is rich in magmatism. of mineral resources from the Middle Devonian such as iron in the form of red ironstone with up to 50 percent iron content, or river ironstone with up to 35% iron, as well as silver ore, roofing slate and diabase.
-The ore was mined in numerous mines here, as in the Montan area Lahn-Dill area; some have been converted to visitor mines.
+The ore was mined in numerous mines here, as in the Mountain area Lahn-Dill area; some have been converted to visitor mines.
 The mining that operated from the 17th to the 20th centuries has now ceased.
 In the eastern Taunus between Idstein in the west and Usingen in the east, from the late Middle Ages to the early 20th century, there was a large number of pits in which there was mining of varying intensity on post-varistic, i.e. only after the varistic orogeny ore veins formed in the late Jurassic and early Cretaceous.
 The last active lead and silver ore mine, the Heftrich pit with the Hannibal and Hasdrubal tunnels, was closed around 1924.
 Exploration drilling carried out by the Hessian State Office for Soil Research in the 1980s no longer provided any indication of deposits worth building.

 Due to its hardness, the Taunus quartzite was often mined in the past, currently only one quarry near Köppern is in operation.
 Some limestone and diabase quarries are still in operation in the part of the Lahnmulde that belongs to the Taunus.
 In addition, there are countless smaller quarries to supply the local population with building blocks.